hyxabrod/flutter_fbi/example/README.md

 ### Example 6: Concurrent Events (sync: false)
 Demonstrates how to dispatch events concurrently using the `sync: false` parameter in `feature.add()`.
 This example shows how fast events can bypass the sequential queue and be processed immediately, while slow events are processed in order.

+### Example 7: DisposableBinderProvider
+Demonstrates automatic lifecycle management for temporary form state using `DisposableBinderProvider`.
+The binder is created when the screen opens and automatically disposed when it closes, preventing memory leaks.

+### Example 8: bindField Method
+Demonstrates the `bindField` method for granular state listening.
+Instead of rebuilding widgets when the entire state changes, `bindField` allows you to listen to specific fields, improving performance for complex states.

 ## Getting Started